euler-xyz/ethereum-vault-connector/docs/specs.md

 1. In more complex cases, to avoid status-check-related issues, it is advised to use the `call` function in the callback manner when the Vault is called directly.
 It will ensure the Account and Vault Status Checks are always deferred, at least until the end of the `call`.
 1. `call` function SHALL only be used if `msg.sender` is not the EVC, in other words, if the Vault is called directly.
 1. Before using `call` in the callback manner, the Vault is REQUIRED to authenticate the `msg.sender`.
 It is strongly advised to pass the `msg.sender` address as `onBehalfOfAccount` input of the `call` function unless there's a legitimate reason not to do so.
-1. In order to support sub-accounts, operators, impersonation and permits, a Vault MUST be invoked via the EVC.
+1. In order to support sub-accounts, operators, collateral control and permits, a Vault MUST be invoked via the EVC.
 1. When a user requests to perform an operation such as borrow, a Vault MUST call into the EVC in order to ensure that the Account has enabled this Vault as a Controller.
 For that purpose `getCurrentOnBehalfOfAccount` or `isControllerEnabled` functions SHOULD be used.
 1. Due to the fact that only the Controller can disable itself for the Account, a Vault MUST implement a standard `disableController` function that can be called by a user in order to disable the Controller if vault-specific conditions are met (typically, the Vault SHOULD check whether the Account has repaid its debt in full).
 If the vault-specific conditions are not met, the function MUST revert.
 1. After each operation potentially affecting the Account's solvency (also on a non-borrowable Vault), a Vault MUST invoke the EVC in order to require the Account Status Check.
 The EVC determines whether the check should be deferred or performed immediately.